SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Cost: 5
 Scale: 2
 Limit: DEX /20, max 5

-### **En-Guard**
-Heightening your reflexes with weaponry you’re now able to prepare your battle stance at a moment's notice.

-After gaining this Ability, whenever you start or enter a Combat encounter, you may choose to start in either the Heaven, Earth, or Void Stances instead of the Neutral Stance.

-Cost: 15
-Requires: Athletics 15

 ### **Dual Wielding**
 You attack with a weapon in each hand!
 Impractical, but awesome.
 As might be expected, this allows you to make a basic weapon attack with both weapons simultaneously (or three if you have the capacity to do so).
 Halve the speed of the weapons you're using (rounding up, as usual).
 Add those numbers together to get the speed of your "Dual Wield Attack" action.
 This can't be done with two-handed weapons.